J24681357/gtfbotfithusim/README.md

     - Garage count
     - Favorite car: Shows the car with the most mileage driven
     - Total garage value: Sum of all cars' values in your garage
-    - Number of parts [urchased
+    - Number of parts purchased
 3. Career and License progress pages shows your progress from all of the events in GTF 2 Unleahsed.
     - ⬛ - No progress completed
     - ⏲ - Progress is incomplete